 The amount of remuneration for all key management personnel for the Company is detailed in the Directors' Report under the heading Remuneration Report.
 All remuneration paid to executives is valued at the cost to the Company and expensed.
-Shares given to executives are valued as the difference between the market price of those shares and the amount paid by the executive.
-Options are valued using the Binomial methodology.
+The Company has in place a Long Term Incentive Plan (LTIP) approved by shareholders at the Annual General Meeting for the year ended 31 December 2013 As yet no entitlements have been granted under the LTIP.